The asymptotic Samuel function and invariants of singularities: Abstract

 \section{Abstract}

 The asymptotic Samuel function generalizes to arbitrary rings the usual order function of a regular local ring.
-In this paper, we use this function to define the \emph{Samuel slope} of a Noetherian local ring, and we study some of its properties.
-In addition, we focus on the case of a local ring at singular point of a variety, and, among other results, we prove that the Samuel slope of these rings is related to some invariants used in algorithmic resolution of singularities.
+In this paper, we use this function to introduce the notion of the \emph{Samuel slope} of a Noetherian local ring, and we study some of its properties.
+In particular, we focus on the case of a local ring at singular point of a variety, and, among other results, we prove that the Samuel slope of these rings is related to some invariants used in algorithmic resolution of singularities.